Sgitario/sgitario.github.io/_posts/2022-04-01-introduction-to-jcloud-benchmarks.md

 **Note**: The `HttpService` implementation uses internally the new Java Http Client that is more suitable for performance testing than the RestAssured framework.

 The problem with the above benchmarks is that we're running the three applications at the same time, so the measurements might be compromised.
-Thankfully, jCloud also supports auto-start of the services by using `.setAutoStart(false)`, so the services will be by default stopped and we can now use JMH states to start and stop the services before and after each benchmark by using the `ServiceState` implementation from jCloud:
+Thankfully, Jester also supports auto-start of the services by using `.setAutoStart(false)`, so the services will be by default stopped and we can now use JMH states to start and stop the services before and after each benchmark by using the `ServiceState` implementation from Jester:

 ```java
 @Quarkus(location = "../quarkus-resteasy-reactive")